-Gretzky began the rant, which took place Feb.
+Gretzky began the rant, which took place on Feb.
 18, 2002, after a 3-3 tie against the Czech Republic, by referring to the pressure Canadian players were under.
 But he quickly began painting a picture of a team that was simply too nice to its opponents, far nicer than any other country acted toward Team Canada.

 “I don’t think we dislike those countries as much as they hate us,” Gretzky said.
 “That’s a fact.
 They don’t like us.
 They want to see us fail.
 They love beating us.
 They might tell (reporters) something different.
 But believe me, when you’re on the ice, that’s what they say.
 They don’t like us and we’ve got to get that same feeling towards them.”

 From there, Gretzky went full-blown patriot in a way Canadians aren’t known for.
-Using a vicious cross-check on Theo Fleury by Czech defenseman Roman Hamrlik as a jumping-off point, Gretzky said he was nearly sickened by the aspersions cast on Team Canada and turned the focus in the other direction: if his players done something similar, he said, they would have been derided for hooliganism.
+Using a vicious cross-check on Theo Fleury by Czech defenseman Roman Hamrlik as a jumping-off point, Gretzky said he was nearly sickened by the aspersions cast on Team Canada and turned the focus in the other direction: if his players had done something similar, he said, they would have been derided for hooliganism.
 He laughed with a combination of amusement and disgust and said the opposition deserved not only a slew of penalties, but suspensions as well.
-He didn’t throw chairs or kick over microphones, but he made it abundantly clear side he was on.
+He didn’t throw chairs or kick over microphones, but he made it abundantly clear which side he was on.

 “Am I hot?”
 Gretzky said.
 “Yeah, I’m hot.
 I’m tired of people taking shots at Canadian hockey.”

-When a reporter told Gretzky of reports Canada’s veteran players were unhappy with coach Pat Quinn’s style, he called them “American propaganda.”
-And he finished his press conference by reinforcing the notion that, despite all the adversity and legions of who wanted to see them fail, the Canadian team was as resilient as any that had come before it.
+When a reporter told Gretzky of reports that Canada’s veteran players were unhappy with coach Pat Quinn’s style, he called them “American propaganda.”
+And he finished his press conference by reinforcing the notion that, despite all the adversity and legions of spectators who wanted to see them fail, the Canadian team was as resilient as any that had come before it.